coffeye/xpod/readme.md

 * TinyGPSPlus
 * RTClib

-### Modifications
-To enable SD card functionality, following modifications are required
-* Navigate to the folder where the Arduino libraries are installed.
-Usually this will be under Documents/Arduino/libraries on Windows OS.
-* Inside this directory, open 'SdFat_-_Adafruit_Fork\src\SdFatConfig.h' file and change '#define SPI_DRIVER_SELECT 0' to '#define SPI_DRIVER_SELECT 2'
-* Save and close the file.

 Now you should be able to compile the code with SD card logging enabled.

 <!-- ROADMAP -->